Juggern4ut/cyberSecurityProjectMeier/README.md

 ### Description of the flaw

-This application allows a logged in user to post a text unto his or her profile page like one may find in popular social media platforms like Facebook or twitter, however the input of the field is not sanitized correctly and allows an attacker to execute SQL-Queries using SQL-Injections.
+This application allows a logged in user to post a text unto his or her profile page like one may find in popular social media platforms like Facebook or Twitter, however the input of the field is not sanitized correctly and allows an attacker to execute SQL-Queries using SQL-Injections.
+We can verify this huge security flaw by logging in as any user and create a new post with any SQL-Injection.
+For example: `this is my post'); INSERT INTO pages_post (author_id, content) VALUES (1, 'Im the admin and i stink!`

 ### How to fix it